xcirel/terraform-aws/README.md

 ## 03 - Working with variables

 Here, we did work with variables.
-If you don't have the parameter <em>default</em> when executing the command the prompt show to input data.
+If you don't have the parameter *default* when executing the command the prompt show to input data.

 This, propose flexibility in the hour to provide your infra.

-Other option to work without <em>default</em> parameter is especifing on command line, for example
+Other option to work without *default* parameter is especifing on command line, for example

 ```sh
 TF_VAR_aws_profile=eric-useast1 terraform plan